HKUST-Aerial-Robotics/DenseSurfelMapping/README.md

 # DenseSurfelMapping
 ## A depth map fusion method

 This is a depth map fusion method following the ICRA 2019 submission **Real-time Scalable Dense Surfel Mapping**, Kaixuan Wang, Fei Gao, and Shaojie Shen.
-The code will be released when the paper is accepted.

 Given a sequence of depth images, intensity images, and camera poses, the proposed methods can fuse them into a globally consistent model using surfel representation.
 The fusion method supports both [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) and [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) (a little modification is required) so that you can use it in RGB-D, stereo, or visual-inertial cases according to your setups.
 We develop the method based on the motivation that the fusion method: (1) can support loop closure (so that it can be consistent with other state-of-the-art SLAM methods),  (2) do not require much CPU/memory resources to reconstruct a fine model in real-time, (3) can be scaled to large environments.